 If your brand decides to explore this type of campaign, you could offer a promotion or reward following the big reveal so that users feel like they’ve gained something in exchange for their time.

-Domino’s turned up the temperature last Valentine’s Day with their Tinder campaign, which allowed men and women to swipe right for the chance to get free pizza and discounts.
+Domino’s turned up the temperature on Valentine’s Day with their Tinder campaign, which allowed men and women to swipe right for the chance to get free pizza and discounts.
 The brand engaged hungry suitors in pun-filled Valentine’s conversations and then sent tasty rewards to the best ones.

 Image via MarketingMagazine.co.uk

 According to Iris Worldwide, the campaign resulted in over 700 Tinder matches and a potential social reach of more than 200,000.
-The reason this campaign worked is that, even though it was obviously an ad, the content fit perfectly within the context of Valentine’s day, and the brand engaged the app’s singles in such a way that made them feel like it truly understood their V-day dating woes.
+The reason this Tinder marketing strategy worked is that, even though it was obviously an ad, the content fit perfectly within the context of Valentine’s day, and the brand engaged the app’s singles in such a way that made them feel like it truly understood their V-day dating woes.